Painted in 50 shades of blue, El Nido’s picturesque view offers more than a weekend sanctuary.

 Small Lagoon at Miniloc Island, Palawan

 First stop on our Island Hopping tour is the breathtaking Small Lagoon, about 15 minutes away from the town of El Nido.
-This paradise brings in a tranquillizing effect by just mere looking at it from the surface.
-Set against a natural karst formation as backdrop, the green-turquoise water must’ve been the result of the fusing of salt and fresh water.
+This paradise brings in a tranquillising effect by just mere looking at it from the surface.
+Set against a natural karst formation as backdrop, the green-turquoise water is the result of the fusing of salt and fresh water.

 Here you can rent out kayak to get to the entrance of the Small Lagoon or just thread your way at the waist-deep high water.
 My crappy underwater camera plus limited swimming skills cannot do justice of it’s colourful marine life.